seifeakalu/Android-retrofit-gson-RestAPIRequestforComplainRegistration/README.md

 ### AndroidRecyclerView-retrofit-gson-RestAPIRequestforComplainRegistration
 ### Complain APP (API is Hosted)

 This Android Application will let you register your complain based on JWT Authentication/Authorization of NodeJS API.
-This Application uses <b>Retrofit and gson</b>, and <b>to store the JWT token, it uses sharedpreference and Encoding/Decoding technique</b>.
-Means, the actual JWT token is not stored to Shared preference storage.
+This Application uses <b>Retrofit and gson</b>, and <b>to store the JWT token, it uses sharedpreference and Encrypting/Decrypting technique</b>.
+Means, the actual JWT token is not stored to Shared preference storage it only stores the encrypted JWT Token.
 And this Application properly implements <b>lists with RecyclerView and this application has pagination load more data on scroll</b> for rendering data from the API on RecyclerView
 you can simply download and use this android application.<br><br>
 full source code granted 	:sunglasses: you can download and use it, but make sure to adjust.